Microsoft/azure-docs.cs-cz/articles/hdinsight/r-server/r-server-overview.md

 ---
-title: Seznámení se službami ML ve službě Azure HDInsight
+title: Introduction to ML Services on Azure HDInsight
-description: Naučte se používat služby ML v HDInsight k vytváření aplikací pro analýzu velkých objemů dat. ms.service: hdinsight
+description: Learn how to use ML Services on HDInsight to create applications for big data analysis. ms.service: hdinsight
 author: hrasheed-msft
 ms.author: hrasheed